saona-raimundo/preexplorer/README.md

 # preexplorer
 Easy plotter and saver of simple data.
 Handy tool for development stage or small computational projects.

-Handy way to save data, have a quick view and an initial [gnuplot](http://www.gnuplot.info/) script to plot it. if you are looking for a pure Rust plotter, check out [plotters](https://crates.io/crates/plotters).
+Save data, have a quick view and an initial [gnuplot](http://www.gnuplot.info/) script to plot it.

-Rust is meant for computations and plotting is usually an iterative process, done best in tools like [gnuplot](http://www.gnuplot.info/).
-That is way we separate both steps: compute in Rust, save the data, find the best plot with [gnuplot](http://www.gnuplot.info/).
+If you are looking for a pure Rust plotter, check out [plotters](https://crates.io/crates/plotters).

 # Purpose

 Do you have a costly process in Rust and want to save the data for postprocessing?
 Would you like to still have a basic glance to check it and leave fine-tuning of the plot for later?
 This is the crate for you!

+# Work flow

+1. Compute your thing in Rust
+2. Pass the results to a suitable struct from ``preexplorer``, or use the ``preexplore`` method.
+3. Use the method ``plot`` or ``plot_later``.

+In both cases, after ``cargo run``, your data is saved and a suitable first script for gnuplot to plot it is saved too.
+If you used ``plot``, you will get a plot by gnuplot that you can save.

+To get the plot again, run from the console

+``gnuplot target\\preexplorer\\plots\\my_identifier.gnu``,

+where ``my_identifier`` is the name you gave in rust.
+That is the location of the script for gnuplot.

+Want a different plot?
+Change this file according to your needs and run again.

+Want to use gnuplot as an interactive plotting engine?
+Run ``gnuplot`` in the console, copy and paste the script and keep going with your favorite gnuplot commands.

 # Main features